Barbershop (film): Reception

+Roger Ebert gave the film 3/4 stars, saying that it is "ungainly in construction but graceful in delivery".
+Frank Scheck from The Hollywood Reporter praised genuine nature of the characters but critiqued its use of cliches.
+A. O. Scott of The New York Times also critiqued the film's use of cliche characters but noted that the sense of familiarity present in those cliches was a part of the film's charm.

+The jokes of the character Eddie Walker (Cedric the Entertainer) about Martin Luther King Jr. and Rosa Parks (the pastor's promiscuity with women, and "Rosa Parks ain't do nothin' but sit ... down.") were criticized for defaming popular Black figures.
+Rev. Jesse Jackson publicly asked for those jokes to be edited out of the movie on the DVD and VHS releases.

 Sequels, spin-off and television series

 In 2004, MGM released the sequel, Barbershop 2: Back in Business.
 All of the original cast returned, but director Tim Story did not.
 This film was directed by Kevin Rodney Sullivan.
 In the same year, Billie Woodruff directed a spin-off film entitled Beauty Shop, with Queen Latifah as the lead (Latifah's character made her debut in Barbershop 2).
-Beauty Shop was pushed back from a late summer 2004 release, and finally reached theaters in March 2005.
+Beauty Shop was pushed back from a late summer 2004 release, and finally reached in theaters on March 2005.

 During the fall of 2005, State Street and Ice Cube debuted Barbershop: The Series on the Showtime cable network, with Omar Gooding taking over Ice Cube's role of Calvin.
 The character "Dinka" is renamed "Yinka" on Barbershop: The Series, as "Dinka" is not a typical Nigerian name (although a certain tribe in the Nigerian middle belt bears the name "Dimka").
 In addition, Isaac's last name is changed from "Rosenberg" to "Brice", and the character Ricky has been replaced by a more hardened ex-con, Romadal.

 In 2014, a third Barbershop film was announced, titled Barbershop: The Next Cut.
 In late March of that year, MGM executives revealed that they have been negotiating deals with Ice Cube to appear in the film.
 A year later, MGM announced that the studio has been setting up deals with Cedric the Entertainer, Queen Latifah, Lisa Maffia, and Nicki Minaj to appear in the film.
 Malcolm D. Lee directed the film and New Line Cinema distributed it.
 The film was released on April 15, 2016.

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on August 27, 2002 by Epic Records.
+A soundtrack containing hip hop and R&B music was released on August 27, 2002, by Epic Records.
 It peaked at #29 on the Billboard 200 and #9 on the Top R&B/Hip-Hop Albums.